verz0/ML4SCI-Evaluation-Tasks/common-task/README.md

 # Common task

-This document summarizes the implementation and results for the ML4Sci common prerequisite task focused on classifying particle shower images as originating from either electrons or photons using a Convolutional Neural Network (CNN).

 ## 1. Objective

 The goal of this task was to train a ResNet-15 model to perform binary classification on 2-channel image representations of particle showers detected in the electromagnetic (ECAL) and hadronic (HCAL) calorimeters, distinguishing between electron and photon signatures.